smontanari/code-forensics/README.md

 ```
 The only necessary configuration value is the file system path to the root directory of the version control repository to analyse.

-### Execute the analysis
+### Running analyses
-Depending on how the gulp module is installed (as global or local) there are different ways to execute the gulp command.
+Analyses are executed as a gulp task.
+Depending on how the gulp module is installed (as global or local) there are different ways to invoke the gulp command.
 Here, to simplify the examples, I will assume it is available on your command PATH.

-#### List all available tasks
-All available tasks can be printed, along with their description, by executing the following command:
+Each analysis may require or accept optional parameters.
 ```
-$ gulp help
+$ gulp <analysis-task-name> [parameters]
 ```

-Alternatively it's always possible to print all the tasks names with or without their dependencies using gulp cli options, e.g. `gulp -T` or `gulp --tasks-simple`.

-#### Analysis tasks
+#### List analysis tasks
 To print the list of all the top level analysis tasks:
 ```
 $ gulp list-analysis-tasks
 ```

-Currently the following analysis are implemented:
+Currently the following analyses are implemented:
 * **javascript-complexity-trend-analysis** (when JavaScript is enabled)
 * **ruby-complexity-trend-analysis** (when Ruby is enabled)
 * **sloc-trend-analysis**